-While construction of buildings for sub-centres and residential quarters for medical officers will be confined to selected thirteen districts, other activities such as training, IEC and MIES will carried out in all the districts of the state.
-(See Map 1 in the State of Karnataka and demarcation of thirteen districts selected for civil works)
+While construction of buildings for sub-centres and residential quarters for medical officers will be confined to selected thirteen districts, other activities such as tra ny the ter fro essure by covered on we common distriction of the control of the covered structure of the co be fi non-tr su ey the ges lare as n training, IEC and MIES will carried out in all the districts of the state.
+(See Map 1 for the State of Karnataka and demarcation of thirteen districts selected for civil works).